Forearm Brace

 • Covers part of the lower upper arm and part of the upper forearm.

-• Useful for: certain elbow‑region injuries or post‑operative phases where limiting elbow flexion and forearm rotation has been specifically advised.
+• Helpful for certain elbow‑region injuries or post‑operative phases where limiting elbow flexion and forearm rotation has been specifically advised.

 • This more restrictive position is usually for short‑term, clinician‑directed use.

-You decide on the position with guidance from your clinician if needed, wrap the brace around that part of the arm, and then fasten the straps.
-Once fastened, it should stay in that position rather than being slid around, which helps keep the splints in the right place and reduces rubbing.
+If you’re unsure, your clinician can help you decide the best position.
+Choose the position with guidance if needed, wrap the brace around that part of the arm, and fasten the straps.
+Once fastened, it should stay in that position rather than being slid around, which helps keep the splints correctly aligned and reduces rubbing.
+With the right fit and position, the brace can make daily movement feel steadier and less painful.

 Design Informed By Clinical Principles